SFXD/golive-rant/README.md

 If any pre-install steps do not impact users, warn the client and carry them out now. (e.g. New feature activation that requires support involvement but is invisible to users before setup).

-Set Deliverability to "None".
-You ain't sending emails without testing.

 **DEPLOY**

 You have a set hour and date on which to deploy.
 The client is warned and ready.
 Change Sets are ALREADY validated.

+- Set Deliverability to "None".
+You ain't sending emails without testing.
 - You freeze all necessary users.
 - If you have that, activate the validation rule bypass on the admin user.
 No use fighting against that.
 - You carry out all pre-install steps that you could not do before.
 - You Deploy all Change Sets
 - You carry out all post-install steps.
 All of this is written on your Change Set description, so you have no surprises (hopefully).

-If workflows or process builders are preventing deployment, and you deactivate them, NOTE ALL OF THEM DOWN SOMEWHERE.
+- If workflows or process builders are preventing deployment, and you deactivate them, NOTE ALL OF THEM DOWN SOMEWHERE.
-Fix any bugs that pop up due to the client not keeping their prod in sync with their sandboxes.
+- Fix any bugs that pop up due to the client not keeping their prod in sync with their sandboxes.

 **POST-DEPLOY**

-Make sure everything looks fine, that you carried everything over.
+- Make sure everything looks fine, that you carried everything over.
-Deactivate the validation rule bypass.
+- Deactivate the validation rule bypass.
-Go over each page, create a record and immediately delete it, etc.
+- Go over each page, create a record and immediately delete it, etc.
-Warn their PM that deployement is done and request testing from their side.
+- Warn their PM that deployement is done and request testing from their side.
-If you deactivated Workflows or PBs or somthing so the deployment passes, ACTIVATE THEM BACK AGAIN.
+- If you deactivated Workflows or PBs or somthing so the deployment passes, ACTIVATE THEM BACK AGAIN.

-> You deployed a BATCH APEX.
+IF You deployed a BATCH APEX:

-	DO NOT SCHEDULE THAT THING.
+- DO NOT SCHEDULE THAT THING.
-	Test it with a query that only affects some records.
+- Test it with a query that only affects some records.
-	Make sure everything is still fine.
+- Make sure everything is still fine.
-	Then schedule it.
+- Then schedule it.

 **REGRESSION TESTING**

 You deployed to a live org.
 With their PM and staff helping you, carry out day to day tasks from their users on selected records.
 Make sure there are no adverse effects that were not identified in sandbox.
 Set Email deliverability back to "full".
 Test emails with their staff.
 CAREFULLY.